Louis-Henri Fourgeoud

-Louis-Henri Fourgeoud (24 June 1717 – 6 April 1779) was a Swiss-born military officer who served in the Dutch Army and played a significant role in suppressing two major slave rebellions in Dutch Guiana.
-Born in Lausanne to a prominent family, Fourgeoud spent much of his military career in the Dutch colonial empire, particularly in Berbice and Suriname, where he commanded expeditionary forces against enslaved people's uprisings.
+Louis-Henri Fourgeoud (24 June 1717 – 6 April 1779) was a Swiss mercenary in the Dutch States Army who played a significant role in suppressing two major slave rebellions in Dutch Guiana.
+Born in Lausanne, Fourgeoud became an officer in Dutch service and spent much of his career in the Dutch colonial empire, particularly in Berbice and Surinam, where he suppressed the Berbice Rebellion in 1764 and fought against maroons during the 1770s.

 Early life and background

-Fourgeoud was baptized on 24 June 1717 in Lausanne as the son of Jean-Jacques Fourjoud and Marguerite Dubré.
-His godparents were Henri and Louise Polier, indicating that his parents moved in Lausanne's high society circles.
+Fourgeoud was baptized on 24 June 1717 in Lausanne, Vaud as the son of Jean-Jacques Fourjoud and Marguerite Dubré.
+His godparents were Henri and Louise Polier, indicating that his parents were close to Lausanne's high society.
 The Polier family connection proved lasting, as evidenced by correspondence from Jean Henri Polier de Vernand, sub-bailiff of Lausanne, dating from the 1770s.
 The first half of Fourgeoud's life remains poorly documented in historical records.

 Military career in Berbice

-Fourgeoud's military service in the Dutch colonial empire is first definitively recorded during the 1763 Berbice slave uprising in the Dutch colony of Berbice (present-day Guyana) on the northern coast of South America.
-The rebellion began when approximately 70 enslaved people rose up to protest the inhumane conditions in the sugar plantations and coffee plantations.
-Under the leadership of formerly enslaved individuals named Coffy and Accara, the insurgents initially achieved considerable success in their revolt, which spread rapidly throughout the colony.
+Fourgeoud's military service in the Dutch colonial empire is first definitively recorded during the 1763 Berbice Rebellion in the Dutch colony of Berbice, on the northern coast of South America.
+The rebellion began when approximately 70 slaves rose up to protest the inhumane conditions on the colony's slave plantations.
+Under the leadership of the former slaves Coffy and Accara, the rebels initially achieved considerable success in their revolt, which spread rapidly throughout the colony.

-The course of events changed during the winter of 1763-1764 when approximately 500 soldiers, including Fourgeoud, arrived from the Dutch Republic.
-With support from indigenous auxiliary troops and enslaved people who had not joined the rebellion, the colonial forces violently suppressed the uprising in August 1764.
-While most of the European troops returned to the Netherlands shortly after, Fourgeoud remained in Berbice until 1765, where he commanded a company of 100 volunteers with the rank of major, tasked with preventing any new insurrections from breaking out.
+The course of events changed during the winter of 1763-1764, when a force of approximately 500 Dutch troops, including Fourgeoud, arrived from Europe.
+With support from indigenous auxiliaries and loyal slaves, the Dutch troops suppressed the rebellion in August 1764.
+While most of the 500 soldiers returned to Europe shortly afterwards, Fourgeoud remained in Berbice until 1765, commanding a company of 100 volunteers at the rank of major, and was tasked with preventing any new insurrections from breaking out.